TrueBlocks/trueblocks-core/test/gold/apps/chifra/chifra_README.txt

    tokens        query the blockchain for the state of an ERC20 address.
  OTHER
-   status        query for various status reports about the system.
+   status        query for various status reports about the system. when          return date given blocknum or blocknum given date. where         determine closest location of block (local or remote cache).